Crawford & Company B (CRD.B) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the company had gained 3.24% over the past month.
-This has outpaced the Business Services sector's gain of 2.48% and the S&P 500's gain of 3.08% in that time.

-Crawford & Company B will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Crawford & Company B to post earnings of $0.23 per share.
-This would mark year-over-year growth of 43.75%.
+Investors will be hoping for strength from Crawford & Company B as it approaches its next earnings release.
+In that report, analysts expect Crawford & Company B to post earnings of $0.17 per share.
+This would mark year-over-year growth of 6.25%.
 Our most recent consensus estimate is calling for quarterly revenue of $315.2 million, up 7.45% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $1.04 per share and revenue of $1.28 billion, which would represent changes of +48.57% and +7.93%, respectively, from the prior year.

-It is also important to note the recent changes to analyst estimates for Crawford & Company B. These recent revisions tend to reflect the evolving nature of short-term business trends.
+Any recent changes to analyst estimates for Crawford & Company B should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Crawford & Company B is holding a Zacks Rank of #1 (Strong Buy) right now.

-Investors should also note Crawford & Company B's current valuation metrics, including its Forward P/E ratio of 8.59.
-This valuation marks a discount compared to its industry's average Forward P/E of 15.83.
+Investors should also note Crawford & Company B's current valuation metrics, including its Forward P/E ratio of 9.03.
+This represents a discount compared to its industry's average Forward P/E of 17.25.

 The Business - Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 44, putting it in the top 18% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 41, which puts it in the top 17% of all 250+ industries.

 Zacks Names "Single Best Pick to Double"